Dmitry099/senior/README.md

 You can do several things with trace:

-1. Produce a code coverage report to see which lines are run or skipped over (`python3 -m trace –count trace_example/main.py`).
+1. Produce a code coverage report to see which lines are run or skipped over (`python3 -m trace –-count trace_example/main.py`).
-2. Report on the relationships between functions that call one other (`python3 -m trace –listfuncs trace_example/main.py | grep -v importlib`).
+2. Report on the relationships between functions that call one other (`python3 -m trace –-listfuncs trace_example/main.py | grep -v importlib`).
-3. Track which function is the caller (`python3 -m trace –listfuncs –trackcalls trace_example/main.py | grep -v importlib`).
+3. Track which function is the caller (`python3 -m trace –listfuncs –-trackcalls trace_example/main.py | grep -v importlib`).

 ### `faulthandler` module